-3.2 A copy of the Scheme and its component parts is available on the PCC's website or can be obtained from the Office of the Police & Crime Commissioner, Mount Browne HQ, Guildford GU3 1HR.
-This Annual Governance Statement explains how Surrey OPCC has complied with the Scheme during the year 2022-23.

-- 3.3 The various elements of the Scheme of Corporate Governance set out the systems and processes, culture and values by which Surrey OPCC is directed and controlled and the activities it undertakes to engage with and be accountable to local communities.
-It enables the OPCC to monitor the achievement of the PCC's strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money. - 3.4 The systems of internal control are a significant part of the Scheme and are designed to manage risk to a reasonable level.
+- A copy of the Scheme and its component parts is available on the PCC's website or can be obtained from the Office & Crime Commissioner, Mount Browne HQ, Guildford GU3 1HR.
+This Annual Governance Statement explains how Surrey OPCC has complied with the Scheme during the year 2023-24. - 3.3 The various elements of the Scheme of Corporate Governance set out the systems and processes, culture and values by which Surrey OPCC is directed and controlled and the activities it undertakes to engage with and be accountable to local communities.
+It enables the OPCC to monitor the achievement of the PCC's strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money. - The systems of internal control are a significant part of the Scheme and are designed to manage risk to a reasonable level.
 They cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The PCC has on-going processes designed to identify and prioritise risks to the achievement of the OPCC's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically. - 3.5 Below, we set out how the Commissioner and her staff demonstrates the seven principles of good governance in policing, as defined by the CIPFA Guidance Notes for Policing Bodies in England and Wales (2016 Edition).
+The PCC has on-going processes designed to identify and prioritise risks to the achievement of the OPCC's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically. - 3.5 Below, we set out how the OPCC demonstrates the seven principles of good governance in policing, as defined by the CIPFA Guidance Notes for Policing Bodies in England and Wales (2016 Edition).
+The diagram below illustrates the various principles of good governance in the public sector and how they relate to each other.
+A summary of how the PCC complies with these principles is detailed below.